erikvanmechelen/wind/manuscript/28openings.md

 A Bud – Ser prepares to collect the neutral supply center.

-F Tri – Ven breaks up the Tyrolian Attack.
+F Tri – Ven breaks up the Tyrolia Attack.
 As a reminder…

-Italy:
+Italy (The Tyrolia Attack):
 A Ven – Tyr
 A Rom – Ven
 F Nap – ION

 Italy would end up with A Tyr and A Rom prior to Fall 1901 instead of A Tyr and A Ven both adjacent to Trieste.

-The downside of course is that Italy has not played like this and the thrust into Ven makes it difficult to work together in the opening, where Italy and Austria arguably *must* align their interests.
+The downside of course is that Italy has not played like this and the thrust into Ven makes it difficult to work together in the opening, where Italy and Austria arguably *must* align their interests, at least under most scoring systems and regular player relationship dynamics.

 A further downside is that without F Tri – Alb, there is no chance at Greece.
+Do you let Turkey know your plans here?
+Or do you try to get his him to send A Smyrna to Armenia?

+T> #### Making the Most of Sub-Optimal Openings
+T>
+T> If you feel you must open F Tri - Ven, then having Turkish A Smy - Arm makes it impossible for Turkey to gain both Bulgaria and Greece (as the Sultan might have done having ordered A Con - Bul and A Smy - Con).
+How might you influence the Turk to open to Armenia?
+T>
+T> Look for these small opportunities to influence your opponents so that the weaknesses in your sub-optimal openings aren't exposed so gratuitously.

 ## ENGLAND